conceptsandbeyond/devopsfundamentals/workshop/lab 0-Preparation.md

    ![](static/lab0-2.png)

-8. Click on Settings wheel in the directory and click on show hidden files.</p>
+8. You would want to see hidden files. <br>Click on Settings wheel in the directory and ensure Show hidden files is checked.</p>

    ![](static/lab0-3.png)